TJ Friedl Player Props: Reds vs. Cubs

 Cubs Pitching Rankings (2022)

-- The Cubs pitching staff was 16th in MLB last season with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff last season ranked 16th in MLB.

-- The Cubs' 4.01 team ERA ranked 20th across all league pitching staffs.
+- The Cubs had the 20th-ranked team ERA across all MLB pitching staffs (4.01).

 © 2023 Data Skrive.
 All rights reserved.